 Yorkshire Wolds Way - Malton to Filey (★★★★☆)

-I've been aiming to do more further afield walks and one of the options I came across was the Yorkshire Wolds Way, which runs from Hessle (near Hull) in a big arc round through the Yorkshire Wolds to Filey.
+I've been aiming to do more further afield walks, and one of the options I came across was the Yorkshire Wolds Way, which runs from Hessle (near Hull) in a big arc round through the Yorkshire Wolds to Filey.

-This is a chalk landscape, so should be pretty similar to other walks I have done such as the North Downs Way - but with it also providing a downward extension from walks I have done down to Filey on the Cleveland Way - and is also not too far from other walks I have done from from Scarborough on the Tabular Hills Path.
+This is a chalk landscape, so should be pretty similar to other walks I have done such as the North Downs Way - but with it also providing a downward extension from walks I have done down to Filey on the Cleveland Way - and not too far from other walks I have done from from Scarborough on the Tabular Hills Path.

-Upon reaching Settington, I had options as to how to join up with the Yorkshire Wolds Way and opted to go down through this pretty village and then head east on a very minor road, following cycle route 166.
-This provided a nice quiet road route and it was an enjoyable stretch until reaching the point where the Yorkshire Wolds Way crosses this road.
+Upon reaching Settington, I had options as to how to join up with the Yorkshire Wolds Way, and opted to go down through this pretty village, and then head east on a very minor road - following cycle route 166.

 | Heading towards Wintringham |

-This was the start of some extremely pleasant and enjoyable walking country and there was a chance of an early break by the pond on the edge of Wintringham.
-From here, you turn left and go past the houses, before a right turn on the far side, to follow the beginnings of a farm track that reduces into being a footpath along the edge of the fields.
+From here, we turn left and go past the houses, before a right turn on the far side of the village - to follow the beginnings of a farm track, that reduces into a footpath along the edge of the fields.

 | Walking past Wintringham |